Mapogo lion coalition: History

-The Mapogo coalition originated from Mala Mala from what was called the “Eyrefield Pride” (Sparta Pride) and moved into the Western Sector in 2006.
+The Mapogo coalition originated from Mala Mala from what was called the "Eyrefield Pride" (Sparta Pride) and moved into the Western Sector in 2006.
 The Mapogo lions followed a recent trend in the Sabi Sand Reserve of mega pride male lion coalitions.
 The five related brothers were sired by a similar mega pride coalition of five male lions.
 In their quest to dominate the area, the six lions killed approximately 40 other lions which included many cubs, females, and rival adult males.

-The oldest Mapogo male, Makulu, is believed to be unrelated to the other five lions.
+The oldest Mapogo male, Makulu, is believed to be the paternal half-brother to the other five lions.
 The story is that the original Sparta pride lost a male sub-adult of 20 to 21 months of age in May/June 2000 and in July 2000, this male of about the same age latched on to the original pride.
-As a result, Makulu was naturally bigger in size than his fellow brothers.
-Though not readily accepted by the lionesses, the West Street Males tolerated him and didn't kill him, even though typically, intruding males of his age would be chased off or killed.
+Though not readily accepted by the lionesses, the West Street Males tolerated him and did not kill him, even though typically, intruding males of his age would be chased off or killed.
 Field experts believe a likely reason for his acceptance into the pride was because he may have been the offspring of one of the West Street Males and a lioness from another pride (therefore making him the Mapogos' half brother).

 In the first months of 2006, the five subadult lions and Makulu left their pride.
 They now had to fight for themselves, but by sticking together they increased their survival chances.
 Whilst living among themselves, the lions learned to be successful hunters.
-As they grew in size and experience, they were able to take down large prey such as hippos, young rhinos, and even giraffes.
+As they grew in size and experience, they were able to take down large prey such as hippos, young rhinos, and even giraffes and on one occasion a fully grown elephant.
 According to Dave Salmoni, successfully taking down cape buffalo was their "key to success".
-During the buffalo hunts, Kinky Tail (also called Shaka) and Mr. T (also called Satan) were often observed being more aggressive in bringing down the buffalo.
+During the buffalo hunts, Kinky Tail (also called Shaka) and Mr. T (also called The devil) were often observed being more aggressive in bringing down the buffalo.

 Rise of the Mapogo coalition

 The Mapogos first pride clash was in 2006.
 The Mapogo lions entered the northern Sabi Sand, which was ruled by four dominant males.
 Immediately upon arrival, the Mapogos managed to kill one of the males, and the remaining three were driven off.
 With the Ottawa pride's male lion driven off, three lionesses and 11 cubs remained.
-Due to the male lion's natural instincts, the six Mapogos quickly found and killed all 11 Ottawa cubs, with reports of Mr. T even eating some of the cubs, despite cannibalistic behavior in lions being uncommon.
+The six Mapogos quickly found and killed all 11 Ottawa cubs, with reports of Mr. T even eating some of the cubs, despite cannibalistic behavior in lions being uncommon.

 With all competition eliminated, the Mapogos had successfully controlled eight prides.
 They were the dominant male coalition of Sabi Sand and killed more than 100 lions from the neighbouring prides during their rule.